jordansissel/fpm/docs/docker.rst

 ------------------

 The Dockerfile makes heavy use of multistage builds.
-This allows the various output containers to build on the same earlier stages.
+This allows the various output images to build on the same earlier stages.

 There are two ``base`` images.
 A ``minimal`` image, which contains